amilochau/azure-templates/functions/README.md

 ## Introduction

-`amilochau/azure-templates/functions/template.bicep` is a Bicep template developed to manage infrastructure for an application running with Azure Functions, Storage, Service Bus, Application Insights, Key Vault and App Configuration .
+`amilochau/azure-templates/functions/template.bicep` is a Bicep template developed to manage infrastructure for an application running with Azure Functions, Storage, Service Bus, Application Insights, Key Vault.

 ---